opengento/magento2-gdpr/README.md

 Do not forget to use the right services managers, but you are free to use yours:
 - `Opengento\Gdpr\Service\AnonymizeManagement`
 - `Opengento\Gdpr\Service\DeleteManagement`

+## How To Implement

+If you want to add you own logic and specificities

 ## Support